Skip to main content

 🔍 Failed to read TOML config file.

-🔧 Ensure the file exists and is readable, or provide the license key via an alternative source (CLI argument, environment variable).
+🔧 Ensure the file exists and is readable, or provide an alternate license key source (CLI argument, environment variable).

 License Key Not Found (license-015)